variousauthors/matching_game/NEXTSTEPS.md

 [ ] in the start and end states, we should hear the whistling wind [ ] make hardening more clearly negative
     - a harsher sound effect?
-    - maybe cloud up the curtain a bit, like a flash of white along with a sound effect
-      - the idea here is that when the player hardens blocks we tell them that they did something, and then we take away feedback.
-We show them that if they choose to play this way, they will not be allowed to continue.
-      - so the screen should go white and stay white longer if they are hardening more blocks
-    - perhaps if they harden a block before breaking a block, just fade back to white and start over
-      - a little heavy handed...
+    x perhaps if they harden a block before breaking a block, just fade back to white and start over x a little heavy handed...
-      - an aborting state, with a fade in of the curtain and then just transition to start again?
+      x an aborting state, with a fade in of the curtain and then just transition to start again?
-      - then maybe add a flash of white whenever the player hardens, to remind them later in the game
+      x then maybe add a flash of white whenever the player hardens, to remind them later in the game

 [ ] find a longer wind sound effect
     - the fade out should be from a strong wind
     - the fade in should build from nothing
 [ ] add an undertale style gong to the title
+[ ] change the way the game handles a loss during the winddown
+    - currently if you lose while the screen is fading, you just have to watch it fade to black... probably better if it just ends like a lose state?

 #### WILFIX